CheckpointSoftworks/MarioGameProject/Sprint2/Sprint2/Sprint2/README.txt

 	needed to change when loaded so it wouldn’t make sense to have them as read only properties which the analyzer wants collections to be.

+	The analyzer said to mark assemblies with CLSCompliantAttributes.
+The team was unsure what this meant or how to comply with the analyzer on this so the change was not made.

+	The analyzer said not to dispose of objects multiple times when refering to the levelfile in levelLoader.
+	The team did not make this change becuase the team did not believe that the change needed to be made.
+	This is becuase of the functionality of the levelLoader class.

 Controls:
 Mario:
 	up/w or left-thumbstick up= to move Mario up.